 Under California law, hit-and-run accidents must be reported.
 If you’re found guilty of leaving the scene of an accident without reporting it to the proper authorities or exchanging information with the other drivers, you risk time in jail or prison, hefty fines, and points on your driver’s license.
 You also leave yourself susceptible to civil lawsuits to recover financial compensation from you.

-Retaining the help of a successful Los Angeles hit-and-run lawyer can mean the difference between a civil compromise and the maximum statutory penalties.
-Spolin Law P.C. will fight for you to maintain your rights and your freedom.
-We have a history of providing a strong defense.
+Retaining the help of a successful Los Angeles hit-and-run lawyer can mean the difference between a civil compromise and the maximum statutory penalties. experienced criminal defense attorneys will fight for you to maintain your rights and your freedom.
+Attorneys have a history of providing a strong defense.
 A criminal defense lawyer makes all the difference.
-If you or someone you know is facing hit and run charges, contact us today at (310) 424-5816 for a free consultation.
+If you or someone you know is facing hit and run charges, contact SPCRC's Recommended Lawyers today for a free consultation.